Quazi Munirul Huda

-Quazi Munirul Huda is a politician of Jessore District of Bangladesh, lawyer and former member of parliament for the Jessore-2 constituency.
+Quazi Munirul Huda is a politician of Jessore District of Bangladesh, a lawyer, and a former member of parliament for the Jessore-2 constituency.

+Early life

+Quazi Munirul Huda was born in Jhikargacha Upazila in Jessore District.

 Career

-Quazi Munirul Huda is a lawyer, BNP central committee member and former general secretary of Jessore district.
+Quazi Munirul Huda is a lawyer, BNP central committee member, and former general secretary of Jessore district.
 He was elected to parliament from Jessore-2 as a Bangladesh Nationalist Party candidate in the 15 February 1996 Bangladeshi general election.